tldr-pages/tldr/pages/common/go-env.md

 `go env {{GOPATH}}`

-- Set an environment value:
+- Set an environment variable to a value:

 `go env -w {{GOBIN}}={{path/to/directory}}`